First broadcast 6am, 22nd October 2016 on Resonance FM in London

 1 hour broadcast version.

-Every month, interesting people talk about the music, films and music for films which have shaped their lives.
+Interesting people talk about the music, films and music for films which have shaped their lives.

 Tim and Roz Kaveney are joined by DJ and film scholar Lexi Turner at Sloane Square, where the original production of the Rocky Horror Show was staged at the Royal Court’s Theatre Upstairs to 63 people in June 1973.